binif9/autodarts-docker/README.md

 ## Installation
 It is possible to run autodarts in a docker container.

-If you do not know how to install docker, you cann follow [this](https://docs.docker.com/engine/install/) guide.
+If you do not know how to install docker, you can follow [this](https://docs.docker.com/engine/install/) guide.

 Please note that this is only available for linux based systems with either arm64 or amd64 architectures so far.